Estimating the distance at which narwhal respond to disturbance: a penalized threshold hidden Markov model

 In Scenario 1, we explore two settings with covariate sequence $\{u_{1,t}\}_{t=1}^{T}$ and sample sizes $T \in \{1{,}000, 3{,}000, 5{,}000, 10{,}000\}$.
-The sample sizes were chosen to reflect typical values reported in animal movement studies (\cite{langrock_flexible_2012,isojunno_individual_2017,shuert_putting_2025}).
-Scenario 1$.$a corresponds to data generated with an active threshold fixed at $21$ before data standardization, resulting in frequencies of disturbance of $0.62$, $0.35$, $0.50$, and $0.46$ for $T = 1{,}000$, $3{,}000$, $5{,}000$, and $10{,}000$, respectively.
+The sample sizes were chosen to reflect typical values reported in animal movement studies (\citealp{isojunno_individual_2017,shuert_putting_2025}).
+Scenario 1$.$a corresponds to data generated with an active threshold fixed at $21$ before data standardisation, resulting in disturbance frequencies of $0.62$, $0.35$, $0.50$, and $0.46$ for $T = 1{,}000$, $3{,}000$, $5{,}000$, and $10{,}000$, respectively.
+We additionally explored settings with less frequent disturbance, corresponding to the 5th percentile of the covariate distribution (results are provided in the Supplementary Material).
 Scenario 1$.$b simulates no disturbance effect and is therefore equivalent to a standard HMM (i.e., null model).
-In scenario 2, three configurations are explored with covariate sequence $\{\boldsymbol{u}_{3,t}\}_{t=1}^{T}$ and sample size $10,000$: scenario 2$.$a, where distinct thresholds are used for each covariate dimension ($21$ for dimension 1 and $30$ for dimension 2, corresponding to ($1.90$,$1.33$) after scaling); scenario 2$.$b, where only one of the two covariate dimensions is associated with a disturbance; and scenario 2$.$c corresponding to a standard HMM with no disturbance effect.
-We simulated $50$ datasets for each scenario and sample size.
+In scenario 2, three configurations are explored with covariate sequence $\{\boldsymbol{u}_{3,t}\}_{t=1}^{T}$ and sample size $10{,}000$: scenario 2$.$a, where distinct thresholds are used for each covariate dimension ($21$ for dimension 1 and $30$ for dimension 2, corresponding to ($1.90$,$1.33$) after scaling); scenario 2$.$b, where only one of the two covariate dimensions is associated with a disturbance; and scenario 2$.$c corresponding to a standard HMM with no disturbance effect.